cancerevo/AmpliconPE/README.md

 ## Why use AmpliconPE for your barcoding project?

+From [Johnson et al 2022][0]:
+> Extracting barcodes from the sequencing reads may appear as a trivial problem at first glance, given that the structure of the read is known by design.
+> However, the challenge is that not all reads may have identical structure...

 * PE (redundant) seqencing is cheaper (!) than Single-End sequencing and eliminates 99% of errors
 * Homology-based alignment to a reference read is the most robust way to correct read anomalies
 * Its _SIMD_-fast, simple & _ultra_-extensible library.